Zenoguy/Bengali_LLM/README.md

 ---

-## 🤝 Contributing
+## Contributing

 We welcome contributions from the community!
 Whether it's adding new datasets, improving the UI, or optimizing the model, feel free to open a Pull Request.

 ---

-## 📜 License
+## License

-This project is developed under the research initiatives of **CU Data Science Lab**.
+This project is developed under the research initiatives of **Calcuta University Data Science Lab**.
 Please refer to the laboratory guidelines for commercial use case scenarios.

 ---